 Our approach is to make sure that Ghana get value for money and receive from us the best designed Solar Farms with maximum power output together with bringing substantial community benefits such as a new school, solar water pumps and street lighting and possible FREE 20 watt solar panels for villagers around each of the Solar Farms.
 To be able to do this we will need from the Ministry of Energy an open ended PPA, minimal losses at the sub station connection.

 If we can get the PPA with a Sovereign Guarantee over twenty years and possible at a higher FiT of between $0.0886 to $0.10 per KWh then all the community enhancement can take place.
+Our PPA for Simbrofo has been set at $0.0886 per KWh and PPA will be issued June 2018 onwards.

 Each Solar Farm will mean over 100 jobs created, new school and solar water pumps.
 The complex, important, and often ground-breaking international CO2 emission reduction and Solar business matters on which we work can attract the best and brightest engineers & scientists from around the world.
 And we've been lucky enough to hire and collaborate with the best of the best in each country of operation in the business of Solar farm development sector.